Steakeye/cbh-technical-2023/Ticket_Breakdown.md

   Extend Shifts table to include 'FacilitiesAgentID'
 - Every work shift created will now include both the internal AgentID and the ID relating to the Agent specific to the Facility which the Shift relates to.
 - update call to `addShift` to include FacilitiesAgentID

+### Task Details

+#### Create FacilitiesAgents table

+Requirements: Create a new table that can be used to map Facilities with Agents, allow the facility to enter extra metadata relating to this agent and their requirements.

+AC: Make sure that no duplicate entries can be created based on the internal AgentID key.

+Estimate: DB/Backend effort, 1-2 days; UI effort, assuming a new view, 2-3 days.